College of Arts and Sciences Launches Distinctive Leadership Scholars Program

 - Faculty and other mentors to encourage individual goals and aspirations, and assist with prestigious post-graduate scholarships.
 Dean’s Team members are also assigned as peer mentors.

-- Guaranteed admission to the Renée Crown Honors program.
+- Opportunity to apply to the Renée Crown University Honors Program.

 - Priority consideration to join the A&S Dean’s Team.